quwip10/ShopperApp/REVIEW.md

 4. ~~Avoid global variables at all cost.
 There probably isn't any legitimate reason to use them :)~~

-5. Use Python logging versus commenting/uncommenting print statements
+5. ~~Use Python logging versus commenting/uncommenting print statements~~

 6. The print_menu function should be two or 3 separate functions.
     * Menu option function.
 This would remove the need for global variables
-    * Menu displace function.
+    * Menu display function.
 Sole purpose is to display menu.
     * Menu input function sole purpose to accept and validate choice
         * There might be sub-menu function to handle each menu option
         * Note: sub-menu functions would allow for easy addition of menu